Message from Owner

 PC Miracles Introduction – Dan Izydorek

 We’re technology consultants, but technology is only a means to an end.
-To move the needle for my clients, I focus on delivering 3 things…
+So to move the needle for my clients, I focus on delivering 3 things…

 - Better productivity